apjones6/autocli/README.md

 ### `SetDescription`

 Sets some description text, which is included in help information.
 The app name is determined from the exe filename.

+### `SetNameConvention`

+Sets how service, method and parameter names are formatted.
+The currently available conventions are:

+ - KebabCase: Formats like "save-xml-file" (default)
+ - SnakeCase: Formats like "save_xml_file"

 ### `SetResolver`